sameday-courier/woocommerce-plugin/readme.txt

 * Add setting "Order status after AWB" on the SamedayCourier shipping method page.
 * After a successful AWB generation (single or bulk), optionally update the WooCommerce order status to the configured value.
+* When generating an AWB and changing order status, store the previous order status.
+* When removing an AWB, restore the order to the previously stored status.

 = 2.2.2 =